amyrhzhao/CooEngine/README.md

 - Some useful constants and helper fucntions.
 - Random number generation using std::random_device.

+### Network
+- LinkingContext that refer objects instance across a network
+- TCP socket and UDP socket

 ### Physics
 - PhysicsWorld that contains and manages all the Particles and Constraints
 - Particles that updates using Verlet integration